 Covid-19 vaccination and lung cancer

-Who will have a third vaccine?
+Who will have a third primary vaccine?

 Is this third vaccine the same as the booster jab?

-When will I get my third vaccination?
+Should I get my third vaccination now?

 Do I have to shield again until I get my third vaccine?